niall-mhclg/DLUHC_Graph_Standardisation_ggplot/README.md

 The aim of the project is to create a reuseable code for creating consistently formatted graphs with the ggplot2 package within R, for use in official statistics publications

+The R code within this folder has multiple different scripts

+1. Raw_Data.R is a script which creates a series of raw data sets which can be used for creating graphs from based on the groupings and types of data.
+The script creates a dataframes which are either Discrete, Conitnuous or time series

+2. Line_Graphs.R contains functions which can be used for creating line graphs with one or more variables

+3. Bar_Charts.R contains functions which create charts for discrete variables

+4. Scatter_Plots.R contains functions for creating simple xy plots, or bubble charts

+5. Interactive_Scatter_Plots.R contains functions for creating interactive graphs to use in HTMLs or dashboards internally